nrfconnect/sdk-nrf/samples/zigbee/ncp/README.rst

 After building the sample and programming it to your development kit, test it by performing the following steps:

-1. Download and extract the `NCP Host for Zigbee`_ package.
+1. Download and extract the `ZBOSS NCP Host`_ package.

    .. note::
-      If you are using an Linux distribution different than the 64-bit Ubuntu 18.04, make sure to rebuild the package libraries and applications by following the instructions described in the :file:`README.rst`  file in the NCP Host for Zigbee package.
+      If you are using an Linux distribution different than the 64-bit Ubuntu 18.04, make sure to rebuild the package libraries and applications by following the instructions described in the :file:`README.rst`  file in the ZBOSS NCP Host package.

 #.
 If you are using `Communication through USB`_, connect the nRF USB port of the NCP sample's development kit to the PC USB port with an USB cable.
 #.
 Get the kit’s serial port name (for example, /dev/ttyACM0).